queryluke/masseffect-5e/static/data/traits/integrated-protection.md

 ### Armor Mods

 You can augment your armor by integrating armor mods into your system.
 You can spend 8 hours removing, adding, or replacing a mod.
 When you remove or replace a mod in this way, the replaced or removed mod is lost.
-I cannot be salvaged, not even with the assistance of Armorsmith's or Tailor's tools.
+The mod cannot be salvaged, not even with the assistance of Armorsmith's or Tailor's tools.

 You have 2 chest mod slots, 1 mod slot in your arms, legs, and head each.
 You cannot add new slots in any way.